-Cendol is a coconut milk-based dessert topped with delicious pudding-like strands, glutinous rice, kidney beans and creamed corn.
+Cendol is a coconut-milk-based dessert topped with delicious pudding-like strands, glutinous rice, kidney beans and cream corn.
 This vegan dessert is sweetened with palm sugar which is easily found in Southeast Asian countries like Indonesia, Singapore and Malaysia.

 Preparation 10 mins